DTStack/dt-sql-parser/README.md

     ]
     */
     ```
-The grammar-related autocomplete information returns an array, where each item represents what grammar can be filled in at that position.
+The grammar-related code completion information returns an array, where each item represents what grammar can be filled in at that position.
 For example, the output in the above example represents that the position can be filled with either a **table name** or **a view name**.
 In this case, `syntaxContextType` represents the type of grammar that can be completed, and `wordRanges` represents the content that has already been filled.

 ### Other API